 His legislative experience and deep connections in the stakeholder community allow him to provide services to clients that have legislative or regulatory issues that benefit from his unparalleled experience and strategic guidance.

 Benjamin began his legal career as an associate with Beeson, Tayer & Bodine, focusing on federal and state labor law, bankruptcy law and ERISA.
 He received his J.D. in 2000 and his B.A. in 1997 from the University of California, Davis.
-He lives in Roseville, California with his wife and seven children.
+He lives in Roseville, California with his wife and eight children.

-In addition, he assists businesses in traditional labor matters such as formulating comprehensive and strategic union avoidance practices, protecting employers in union election campaigns, negotiating collective bargaining agreements and defending grievance and unfair labor practice claims.
+His national legal practice spans all aspects of labor and employment law, including regularly representing employers in litigation matters involving discrimination claims and wrongful termination claims; advising, counseling and training employers on such topics as interviewing and hiring, performance management, creating a respectful workplace and drafting employment handbooks and policies; assisting businesses in traditional labor matters such as formulating comprehensive and strategic union avoidance practices, protecting employers in union election campaigns, negotiating collective bargaining agreements and defending grievance and unfair labor practice claims.

 He is the author of FLEX: A Leader’s Guide to Staying Nimble and Mastering Transformative Change in the Workplace, which provides a blueprint for all employers to successfully navigate the incredible changes occurring in the workplace impacting everything from hiring to terminations, and all the issues that arise in between.